1. What is the Graduate Diploma in Clinical Epidemiology (GDCE)?

 6. What are the costs of the program?

-in addition to supplemental fees charged per course (2017-18 amount $63.57).
+in addition to supplementary fees charged per course (approximately $60).
 Students should refer to the Office of Student Accounts and Cashiers (//www.mcmaster.ca/bms/student/SAC_fees_grad.html) for official fees.
 Students will be assessed tuition and supplemental fees.
-Note: students who fail to register on time may be assessed late fees in addition to the individual course fee.
+Note: students who fail to register on time may be charged late fees in addition to the individual course fee.

 7. What is the difference between GDCE and the Health Research Methodology (HRM) program?